 Enigma machine in operation are extremely rare

-because it was strickly forbidden to make photographs of the
+because at the time it was strickly forbidden to make photographs of the

 there were some people who didn't know the rules, or who tried to bend them.

-Below are some example of wartime or pre-wartime pictures of an Enigma
+Below are several example of wartime or pre-war pictures of an Enigma

 machine in action.
 If you look carefully on auction sites such as eBay,